perpetual-protocol/perp-collateral-liquidator/README.md

 ![image](https://user-images.githubusercontent.com/105896/166617434-046adb58-a6ef-4964-b542-a82906c2f4d5.png)

-# perp-collateral-liquidator
+# Perp Collateral Liquidator

-* Support collateral liquidation through cruve and uniswap without any capital
+* Support collateral liquidation through curve and uniswap without any capital
 * Collateral liquidation profits in settlement token (USDC)
+* Access Control
-* Contract owner can withdraw fund (USDC) from the contract
+    * Contract owner can withdraw fund (USDC) from the contract and do liquidation
+    * Whitelisted EOA can liquidate through the contract to liquidate more efficiently

 ### Requirements